jonathan-bucher/computing-for-economics/README.md

 ## Repository Structure

-The repository is organized into the following folders:
+The projects directory is organized into the following folders:

 1. **api**